UK: Conservative MPs vote to narrow down leadership race | DW | 13.06.2019

 The next ballot is scheduled for Monday when candidates must win the support of 33 Conservative lawmakers.

 Eventually, the party's 160,000 members will decide between the final two, likely to happen in the week starting July 22.
-That winner will likely take over the premiership.
+The winner will likely take over the premiership.

 -